vdhicts/read-time/README.md

 ## Support

-This package isn't an official package from Cyberfusion, so they probably won't offer support for it.
 If you encounter a problem with this client or has a question about it, feel free to open an issue on GitHub.

 ## License